bfemiano/newton-raphson-interest-analytic/README.md

 Upload the data to hadoop at /fake_investments/in.

-Edit HADOOP_HOME in newton_rahsphon.sh and run ./newton_rahspon.sh.
+Edit HADOOP_HOME in newton_rahpson.sh and run ./newton_rahspon.sh.
 The partfile output will be under /fake_investments/out.

 The reducer groups by unique account and calculates the time-weighted interest rate on the account using quadratic convergence.
 Each account gets 25 maximum attempts to converge the difference from the previous attempt below 0.0000001 before exiting.
 See: http://www.sosmath.com/calculus/diff/der07/der07.html